Apress/Secure-Web-Application-Development/README.md

 This repo is intended to accompany:

-- My upcoming Secure Web Application Development by Matthew Baker
+- Secure Web Application Development by Matthew Baker
 - Matthew Baker's web application security courses.

 The repo contains two VMs for performing hands-on exercises.
 It is not a real coffee shop and is not intended for any purpose other than using with the book or courses.